A two-day decision competence training in Speyer

 The plethora of surrounding services and offerings by both public and private institutions who seek to provide guidance with the help of personality and skill assessment tests apparently do not effectually meet the needs of young adolescents.
 We believe that this originates from the fact that those offerings focus on what the participants can do, instead of focusing on what they want to do.
 This is where decision competency comes into play.
-Based on Value-Focused Thinking, a methodology, which was established by the American decision analyst Ralph Keeney, teenagers and young adolescents are taught how to proactively prepare and approach important decisions during a two-day workshop.
+Based on Value-Focused Thinking, a methodology, which was established by the American decision analyst Ralph Keeney, teenagers and young adolescents are taught how to proactively prepare and approach important decisions during a two-day training.
 The decision of choosing a future career path serves as an exemplary learning case in this setting.
 The acquired skills and competencies however can later be applied to any kind of decision throughout their whole life.
-After participating in the workshops, the students are able to:
+After participating in the trainings, the students are able to:

 Recognize and express decision situations.

 Evaluate the available alternatives based on values and objectives.

 Reflect their decision both critically and analytically.